Page Start

 (小柴胡湯)

-Oka H, Yamamoto S, Kanno T, et al. Controlled prospective evaluation of Sho-Saiko-To in prevention of hepatocellular carcinoma in patients with chirrosis of the liver.
+Oka H, Yamamoto S, Kanno T, et al. Controlled prospective evaluation of sho-saiko-to in prevention of hepatocellular carcinoma in patients with chirrosis of the liver.
 Wakan Iyaku Gakkaishi (Journal of Medical and Pharmaceutical Society for WAKAN-YAKU) 1989; 6: 40-4.
 I

 C22.0 Effects on hepatic cirrhosis and hepatoma shosaikoto